Skip to Main Content

 • Kindergartners may have one book for one week.

-• First graders may have two books for one week.
+• First graders may have two books for two weeks.

 • Second through fifth graders may have up to four books for two weeks.
 If they need more time, and nobody has placed holds on the items, students may renew for an additional two weeks.